iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Also, voters, especially the uneducated ones, need to be trained to recheck their vote printed on the VVPAT.
 It's double work for them; first, they have to vote on the EVM appropriately, and then check if the vote is the same or not on the VVPAT.
 Furthermore, if you are supposed to count all the VVPATs, what is the need for EVMs at all, adding unnecessary complexities?

-One advantage of using a digital printer EVM would be a decrease in spoiled or invalid votes.
-Although I couldn't find data on the number of spoiled votes in India, here is some information from [Kenyan elections](https://www.kenyans.co.ke/news/78118-spoilt-vote-how-your-vote-could-be-declared-invalid).
-In 2017, the total votes cast were 15,593,050, out of which 411,510 were considered spoiled.
-In the preceding election in 2013, the total was 12,221,053, with 108,975 considered spoiled.
+One advantage of using a digital printer EVM would be a decrease in spoilt or invalid votes.
+Although I couldn't find data on the number of spoilt votes in India.

-The number of spoiled votes in a First-Past-the-Post (FPTP) election using ink stamp paper ballots can vary widely based on factors such as voter education, clarity of instructions, and ballot design.
+The number of [spoilt votes](https://en.wikipedia.org/wiki/Spoilt_vote) in a First-Past-the-Post (FPTP) election using ink stamp paper ballots can vary widely based on factors such as voter education, clarity of instructions, and ballot design.
+I don't think vote spoilage is a big issue until proper measures are taken.
+Some may intentionally spoil their votes as a form of protest.